-7 Reasons Why You Should Detox Your Liver and How to Do it.
+7 Reasons Why You Should Detox Your Liver and How to Do it

 Your liver is one of your body’s most important organs.
 It is responsible for filtering and eliminating the toxins in your body.
 Consequently, it plays a central role in your metabolism, immune system, and digestive system, among others.

-But most of us put a lot of strain on the liver, slowing it down and causing toxins to build up that can affect your health.
+However, most of us put a lot of strain on the liver, slowing it down and causing toxins to build up that can affect your health.
 That’s why in today’s article we want to share seven reasons why you need to detox your liver.

 Why is it important to detox your liver?